burukuru/docs/pages/documentation/10-resources/faq.md

 comment_issue_id: 25
 ---

 {% include note.html content="This page contains some of the questions were are mostly commonly asked, and is updated regularly.
-Please feel free to use our [discussion forums](http://discuss.grakn.ai) to ask us for help or advice." %}
+There is also a separate [Contributor FAQ](../../contributors/contributor-faq.html) for those collaborating with us on GRAKN.AI.
+You may find an answer here but, if you do not, please feel free to use our [discussion forums](http://discuss.grakn.ai) to ask us for help or advice." %}

 ## About GRAKN.AI